bilgeemert/obstacle_avoidance/README.md

     - 'w' for forward
     - 's' to stop
     - 'x' for backward
-    - 'a' for right
+    - 'a' for left
-    - 'd' for left"
+    - 'd' for right
 ```
     w
 a   s    d